ministryofjustice/moj-design-system/app/views/community/design-system-working-group/README.md

 The purpose of the session is for representatives to share their decisions and discuss questions, concerns or recommendations with each other and the contributors.

-These sessions are booked a month in advance by the DesignOps team.
+These sessions are booked a month in advance by the Design Operations team.
 The invitation to the session includes a link to join the Google Hangout as well as other important details.

-Representatives who know they cannot attend a session should let the DesignOps team know as early as possible and send their decision and recommendations regardless.
+Representatives who know they cannot attend a session should let the Design Operations team know as early as possible and send their decision and recommendations regardless.

-During the review session, there will be note takers from the DesignOps team to record discussions, recommendations and decisions.
+During the review session, there will be note takers from the Design Operations team to record discussions, recommendations and decisions.

 The Design System team will share these notes with the working group to check after each session.

-To help Design System users understand how past decisions were made, the DesignOps team will publish a summary of the notes in GitHub.
+To help Design System users understand how past decisions were made, the Design Operations team will publish a summary of the notes in GitHub.
 These will not mention individuals’ names.

 ### Reviewing new proposals
 During a review session, representatives review each proposal against the contribution criteria, and vote on if it is [useful and unique](https://design-system.service.gov.uk/community/contribution-criteria/).